JacsonF/streams-kafka-binder-jaas-sample/Readme.md

 #### This project is used to example to authenticate in broker kafka using spring-cloud-stream-binder-kafka-streams and jaas.

-At first moment, I followed this example to create an authentication in my broker kafka, however there are two differences for my project
+At first moment, I followed [this](https://github.com/JacsonF/spring-cloud-stream-samples/tree/main/multi-binder-samples/kafka-multi-binder-jaas) example to create an authentication in my broker kafka, however there are two differences for my project:

 I use kafka streams binder, while in the example kafka binder is used.
 I only have one broker, while in the example two brokers are used.